thesilk-tux/markdown-toc-gen/README.md

 Examples:
-  markdown-toc-gen insert README.md   insert table of content for README.md markdown-toc-gen update README.md   update given table of content for README.md markdown-toc-gen dry-run README.md  test toc creation for given README.md markdown-toc-gen check README.md    check if toc exists or it toc is outdated
+  markdown-toc-gen insert README.md   insert table of content for README.md markdown-toc-gen insert ./**/README.md   insert table of content for given README.md files markdown-toc-gen update README.md   update given table of content for README.md markdown-toc-gen dry-run README.md  test toc creation for given README.md markdown-toc-gen dry-run ./**/README.md  test toc creation for given README.md files markdown-toc-gen check README.md    check if toc exists or it toc is outdated markdown-toc-gen check ./**/README.md    validates toc for given README.md files

 copyright 2021 by TheSilk
 Released under MIT License
 ```

+### Multiple files support

+It's possible to treat multiple files at once.
+You have to use the `./**/README.md` syntax.
+Please notice that the
+`node_modules` directory will be ignored.
+In future versions it will also be possible to exclude given directories.

 ### Insert toc